Prostatic congestion: Varicocele sclerotherapy

-Minimally invasive Treatments
+Minimally invasive treatments

-Although there are not many studies on this, due to expense and lack of support from healthcare systems, minimally invasive therapies include form of heating the prostate.
-A needle is inserted directly into the prostate, or, a catheter, endoscope or probe is inserted into the urethra.
+Although there are not many studies on this, due to expense and lack of support from healthcare systems, minimally invasive therapies include a form of heating the prostate.
+A needle is inserted directly into the prostate, or, a catheter, endoscope, or probe is inserted into the urethra.
 There are two types of heating: low energy and high energy.
-Low energy heating include using laser, microwave or electrical methods, and high energy includes vaporization of the prostatic tissue.
+Low-energy heating includes using laser, microwave, or electrical methods, and high energy includes vaporization of the prostatic tissue.
 Vaporization usually requires anesthesia.

-Alternative Treatments
+Alternative treatments

-Massaging Prostate Regularly
+Massaging prostate regularly

 Physicians have recommended massaging the prostate regularly to reduce congestion in the prostate.
-In 1980, a study was conducted in which participants were given 10 sessions of prostate massages in 3–4 weeks and hypertrophy (enlargement of an organ) was reduced in almost all participants.
-By massaging the prostate, it causes a release of the inflammatory cells and fluids that have accumulated in the prostate gland, leading to congestion or enlargement.
+In 1980, a study was conducted in which participants were given 10 sessions of prostate massages in 3–4 weeks and hyperplasia (enlargement of an organ) was reduced in almost all participants.
+Massaging the prostate causes a release of accumulated fluids.
 This method has been historically used as a treatment for prostatitis, as prostatic congestion has been commonly associated with prostatitis.

 There is still limited information available on prostatic congestion treatment, however, there have been studies that combined therapies to address prostatic congestion in the presence of prostatitis.
-For example, the combination of antibiotic and prostatic massage was found to help relieve chronic pelvic pain syndromes in people with chronic prostatitis.
+For example, the combination of antibiotics and prostatic massage was found to help relieve chronic pelvic pain syndromes in people with chronic prostatitis.
 This was based on the understanding that massage treatment has been previously shown to help relieve prostatic congestion.

 Acupuncture combined with traditional Chinese medicine

 Acupuncture combined with Chinese medicine can alleviate symptoms caused by prostate congestion and can be used as an effective treatment method for chronic prostatitis.
 A systematic review and meta-analysis published in 2021 used 19 randomized controlled trial studies with a total of 1831 cases to come to this conclusion.
-The results highlighted that acupuncture combined with traditional Chinese medicine could improve patients’ urination symptoms, alleviate pain symptoms, and overall improve quality of life.
+The results highlighted that acupuncture combined with traditional Chinese medicine could improve patients' urination symptoms, alleviate pain symptoms, and overall improve quality of life.
 In addition, results showed that with these alternative treatments there was no increase in adverse reactions.

-Dietary supplement
+Dietary supplements

 Saw palmetto, a phytotherapeutic agent, has been shown to reduce prostatic congestion and urinary symptoms related to benign prostate hyperplasia.
 The exact mechanism is unknown however it is commonly believed to work by inhibiting the enzyme 5-alpha reductase that converts testosterone into dihydrotestosterone, its active metabolite.
 An individual with benign prostate hyperplasia may produce an excessive amount of dihydrotestosterone.
 Increase in dihydrotestosterone levels can lead to enlargement of the prostate since it plays a role in the hyperplasia of the prostate stomal and epithelial cells.